-Hooks are called with exactly one argument, which is the data that should be processed.
+Hooks are usually called with exactly one argument, which is the data that should be processed (see the section on Advanced Hooks on page 23 for details on how to customize hook arguments).
 They are called in scalar context and expected to return the processed data.

-To get rid of registered hooks, you can use either the delete_hooks method or delete_all_hooks:
+To get rid of registered hooks, you can either undefine only certain hooks or all hooks:

 '''

-$c->delete_hooks('ProtoId');
+$c->tag('ProtoId', Hooks => { pack => undef });

 '''

-\$c->delete_all_hooks;
+\$c->tag('ProtoId', Hooks => undef);

 Of course, hooks are not restricted to handling integer values.
-You could just as well add hooks for the String struct from the code above.
+You could just as well attach hooks for the String struct from the code above.
 A useful example would be to have these hooks: